oddbird/oddleventy/content/blog/2024/testing-fastapi.md

     ]
 ```

-All our tests can use the `fruit_collection` fixture to get a list of fruits to
+All of our tests can use the `fruit_collection` fixture to get a list of fruits
-test against:
+to test against:

 ```python
 # File: test_api.py